 That’s right – there are many herbs and superfoods that work with the chemistry in your brain and body to induce flow.
-For instance, Ashwagandha – a well-studied nootropic and adaptogenic herb – has been shown to increase stamina and motivation while negating the effects of stress.
-This super herb both reduces anxiety and enhances mood, helping you gain the confidence and concentration needed to achieve flow.
-HANAH ONE also includes the nootropics Gotu Kola (which optimizes cerebral blood flow) and turmeric (which reduces inflammation in the brain).
-In fact, there are 7 flow-inducing adaptogenic herbs in HANAH ONE that target and harmonize any bodily function that requires balance so that one can find increased focus, clarity, and energy naturally.
+HANAH's newest product, Coffee Boost, contains a blend of three nootropic herbs – Ashwagandha, Bacopa monnieri and Mucuna pruriens.
+Together these ingredients help to improve focus and concentration, sooth the nervous system and help your body adapt to stress.
+Ashwagandha – a well-studied nootropic and adaptogenic herb – has been shown to reduce anxiety and enhances mood, helping you gain the confidence and concentration needed to achieve flow.
+HANAH's flagship product, HANAH ONE, includes the nootropic Gotu Kola (which optimizes cerebral blood flow) and turmeric (which reduces inflammation in the brain).
+In fact, there are 7 flow-inducing adaptogenic herbs in HANAH ONE that target and harmonize any bodily function that requires balance so that one can find increased focus, clarity and energy naturally.

 Ready to try it for yourself?

 What are some of your favorite ways of getting into flow?
 Have you tried either of the recipes above?
 If so, how did it make you feel?

 Author Megan Henderson is a mom, yoga teacher, former organic farmer, and a writer living in Boulder, Colorado where she grows nightshades and 3 children while drinking homemade kombucha under the suburban starlight.

 Like this post?
 Share it!